 Displays & Exhibits

-Coordinated by Kathleen Palmer, Volunteer.
+Coordinated with Kathleen Palmer, Volunteer.
 Art exhibits may be viewed in the Community Room.
 Displays are in locked cases in our vestibule.

-Gallery & Display Coordinator, Kathleen Palmer, seeks local artists who would like to exhibit their work.
-If you have something that you would like to loan for the library display, or if you’re interested in exhibiting your art work or collections, please call Mrs. Palmer at 908-963-0365.
+The library seeks local artists who would like to exhibit their work.
+If you have something that you would like to loan for library display, or if you’re interested in exhibiting your artwork or collections, please call Madelyn English at 908-766-0118.

 2:00 PM - 4:00 PM